 - Darning Needle To Weave In Ends

 - Sc 2nd chain from the hook 3 times.
 Sc next 3 chains, 3 sc in final chain.
-Rotate and work on the bottom side of the chain 1 sc in next 3 chain.
-Do not join with slip stitch to finish off round.
+Rotate and work on the bottom side of the chain 1 sc in the next 3 chains.
+Do not join with a slip stitch to finish off round.